-The Company is party to agreements for key management of which the agreements contain clauses requiring additional payments of \$3,075,000 to be made upon the occurrence of certain events such as a change of control or termination.
-As a triggering event has not yet taken place, the contingent payment has not been reflected in these financial statements.
+The Company is party to agreements for key management of which there are no included minimum commitments.
+The agreements contain clauses requiring additional payments of \$3,075,000 to be made upon the occurrence of certain events such as a change of control or termination.
+As a triggering event has not yet taken place, the contingent payment has not been reflected in these consolidated financial statements.